creek-service/.github/SECURITY.md

 ## Timings

 Creek is an open-source project maintained by volunteers.
-As such, we offer no hard and fast guarentees on response times.
+As such, we offer no hard and fast guarantees on response times.
 However, we aim to respond to all questions and issues within 7 days, and would obviously treat security issues with a higher priority.